 Decisions surrounding when, why, and how you retire will be very personal and largely depend on your individual circumstances.
-They’ll also be influenced by external factors such as the rising State pension age and the impact of the recent pandemic on the job market.
+They’ll also be influenced by external factors such as the rising State pension age and the job market.

 If you’re thinking about retiring in the next few months or years, chances are, you’ll have plenty to consider before you do.
 You might also find yourself wondering whether retirement is the right choice for you at all.

 When considering your retirement options, it can be a good idea to put together a plan in the months or years leading up to your retirement to help you confidently navigate this new life stage.

 One of the key considerations (and rightly so) that most people make before they retire is whether they can afford it.
 However, the emotional impact of retirement is also important to think about, as the process typically involves closing one life chapter and beginning a new one.

 For some, the contents of this next chapter might already be clear.
 But for others, the road ahead can be foggy, and they might experience a loss of purpose and identity.

 The important thing to remember is that there are no right or wrong answers when it comes to deciding when or how to retire.
 At one time, retirement was seen almost exclusively as a chance to wind down, and people tended to stop working at the retirement age set out by their employer or the State.